When is reputation management unethical?

 How we decide if a project meets our ethics guidelines

 Before we take a client our staff examines the project parameters.
-Each individual on the team makes an up or down decision as whether they believe helping the prospective client would violate their personal ethics, whatever they are.
-If a single team member doesn't want to take the project we decline it.
+Each individual on the team makes an up or down decision as whether they believe they, as part of the team, can help the client.
+If a single prospective team member on the project doesn't approve the project we decline it.

 Examples of projects we have declined include: